Mary Lasch grew up hungry. Now she’s committed to helping others through her local food bank.

 As a child, Mary often went hungry.
 She remembers what it felt like to not have food.
 “There were plenty of nights I would go to bed hungry, and I remember just feeling sick and sad.
 I was very sad as a child — because hunger brings sadness.”

 Struggling with hunger is now a piece of Mary’s past.
 She was able to overcome her difficult childhood.
-After high school she joined the Air Force and spent her career there — recently retiring.
-She is married with a grown son, and has a new career as a project manager.
+After high school, she joined the Air Force and spent her career there — recently retiring.
+She is married with a grown son and has a new career as a project manager.
 But because of her past, she’s made a point to remain connected to the issue of hunger through volunteering with her local food bank — Care and Share in Colorado Springs.

 Mary began volunteering with the food bank during its annual holiday turkey drive.
 “Thanksgiving is my favorite holiday,” Mary says.
 “So each year I’d rally up my office and make them donate.”
 Her passion grew, and soon she went from encouraging coworkers to contribute, to standing outside for 12 hours in the freezing cold collecting turkeys for families in need at outdoor drives.
-Mary wanted to learn more about the food bank she was volunteering for, so she signed up for an event it was holding at its warehouse.
+Mary wanted to learn more about the food bank she was volunteering for, so she signed up for an event it was held at its warehouse.

 “When we first arrived at the food bank, we received a tour,” recalled Mary.
 “At one point, we came across shopping carts full of backpacks, and the guide told us that they were filled with food and given to kids to bring home.
-When I heard that, I just stood there and cried, because all I could think was, ‘What if that would have existed when I was a kid?
+When I heard that I just stood there and cried, because all I could think was, ‘What if that would have existed when I was a kid?
 Things could have been different.’”

 “If I would have had a program like the BackPack program back when I was struggling with hunger, maybe being a child wouldn’t have hurt so much,” Mary continues.
 “I can only imagine the joy it would have brought me to know that every week, I’d have a bag full of food to bring home — and I wouldn’t have to worry about having enough to eat.”